 Rocky Mountain spotted fever (RMSF) is a disease caused by the bacterium Rickettsia rickettsii (rick-ETT-cee-uh rick-ETT-cee-eye), which is carried by ticks.
 RMSF is the most severe and most frequently reported rickettsial illness in the U.S. In the last 50 years, approximately 250-1200 cases of RMSF have been reported annually in the U.S., although it is likely that many more cases go unreported.

-During 2006, there were 2 cases of RMSF reported in Davis County.
-Both cases were military personnel who likely acquired their infections outside of Utah.
+During 2007, there were no cases of RMSF reported in Davis County.